 Vietnam & Cambodia: High reliance on the Middle East

-Flights to Hanoi, Ho Chi Minh City, or Phnom Penh frequently transit through Doha (Qatar Airways) or Dubai (Emirates).
-The detours imposed over these regions can significantly extend travel times and disrupt short layovers.
+Flights to Hanoi, Ho Chi Minh City, or Phnom Penh frequently transit through Doha or Dubai.
+At the beginning of the conflict, several planes arriving from the Middle East experienced severe disruptions.
+The detours imposed today significantly extend travel times and disrupt short layovers.

 Indonesia (Bali): Increased impact on ultra-long-haul flights